Africa Legal Aid Champions the Review of the Kampala Amendments on the Crime of Aggression

 • ICC Withdrawals: Is Africa Running Away from Justice?, AFLA and Southern Africa Litigation Centre (SALC), Side Event at the 15th Ordinary Session of the ASP, The Hague, 18 November 2016, in cooperation with the Southern Africa Litigation Centre, see here

-• The International Criminal Court and Africa: One Decade On, Introduction of AFLA Book 4, Side Event at the 15th Ordinary Session of the ASP to the ICC, The Hague, 26 October 2016, in cooperation with the Permanent Representative to the ICC and Organisation for the Prohibition of Chemical Weapons (OPCW) of the Kingdom of the Netherlands, see here
+• The Hague Commemorates AFLA Book on The International Criminal Court and Africa: One Decade On, The Hague, 26 October 2016, AFLA and the Permanent Representative to the ICC and OPCW of the Kingdom of the Netherlands, see here

 • Complementarity, the Hissène Habré Trial, and the Evolution of Universal Jurisdiction, Dakar, 30 May -1 June 2016, in cooperation with the Baltasar Garzon International Foundation (FIBGAR) and the Kenya Human Rights Commission, see the pictorial report here and the narrative report here